Skip to main content

 Use the PDF icon in the upper right area in Drafts mode to generate an electronic copy of the Draft.
 Please consider any compliance matters when using it as client facing material.
 Please note that Drafts are not present on the Household's Reports Center page.

-The Draft download will display the "Draft" watermark as well as rose-colored financial instruments atop of the client's Asset-Map tiles.
+The Draft download will display the "Draft" watermark as well as rose-colored elements.

 Please note: Drafts are not available on the Report Center to be downloaded as part of a client-facing comprehensive report.

-While in Draft view, click the tile to be changed, select the Drafts tab.
-The list of actions to be committed to that financial is listed.
+While in Drafts view, click the element to be committed, select the Drafts tab.
+The list of actions to be committed to that item is listed.
 Select to accept the action(s) or reject the action(s) to the specific instrument.
-The changed instrument will be committed to the map while in Draft mode and can be edited again.
+The changed element will be committed to the map while in Draft mode and can be edited again.
 Remember to consider cataloging your changes using the Drafts Notes feature.

 Pay close attention to verify related Target-Maps to ensure the proper funding is applied after a Drafted financial is committed.